Wondering how to make a budget? Or just looking for some helpful tips on how to organize your finances? This post should help!!

 However since you have already uploaded the last 90 days of transactions from your banks and subsequently categorized them, you can use this information for your new budget.

 You will use a report called ‘Profit and Loss‘ to help you see how much you have spent per month for each of your categories and can then enter a monthly average in your new budget using those figures.

-Make and LOOK at custom reports
+Make and LOOK at Custom Reports

 It is your main reason for getting Quicken in the first place and is how you are going to stay on track with that budget you created earlier!

 As I said above – the help information on the Quicken website is truly amazing.
 I have never not found what I have searched in their help desk.

-Categorize your spending
+Categorize your Spending

 - Mortgage or rent